bertholdm/isfdb3-calibre/README.md

 A web search form is available under http://www.isfdb.org/cgi-bin/adv_search_menu.cgi There is also a web API under http://www.isfdb.org/wiki/index.php/Web_API, but this is not in use yet by the plugin, because the interface only supplies a subset of the data.

-The data model distinct between titles and publications (connected m:n) and the database has also tables for series, translations, covers, ...
+The data model distinguishes between titles and publications (connected m:n) and the database has also tables for series, translations, covers, ...
 A dump for MySQL is available under http://www.isfdb.org/wiki/index.php/ISFDB_Downloads.

 Background: